amoonfana/UnityLibrary/README.md

 *Scripts/ModelExporter*

-An Unity editor extension, which is used to export vertices of the meshes of all gameobjects in the scene
+An Unity editor extension, which is used to export transform, vertices, triangles and normals of the meshes in one scene, or export those information together from many scenes.